Hairum-Qureshi/cis-advisor-backend/README.md

 However, it currently runs a full Express server **on Vercel**, which is functional for a capstone but not the most efficient architecture for Vercel’s serverless runtime model.
 This README explains both *usage* and *limitations* transparently.

+**Note:** at this time (2025), Gemini-2.5-flash was utilized.
+If, in the future this version of Gemini gets voided or no longer maintained, you may need to change it if needed.

 ---

 ## Core Goals